Main Collective Agreement

 What can you do?

-- If there are key issues that are important to you and your colleagues now is the time to be discussing them.
+- If there are issues important to you and your colleagues, now is the time to be discussing them.

-- Organise some representatives / delegates for your work area (if you don’t have already) so they can work with the other delegates and organiser to get your ideas across
+- Organise representatives / delegates for your work area (if you don’t have already).

 - Talk with non-union staff about joining the PSA.
 They won’t be able to be involved otherwise.